MEN-1 Syndrome (Wermer’s Syndrome)

 - Mucosal neurinomas can occur as part of the Gorlin’s syndrome.

-- A primary hyperparathyroidism occurs in about 20 % of the cases of MEN-2b syndrome.
+- Primary hyperparathyroidism occurs in about 20 % of the cases of MEN-2b syndrome.